Mission Offering Support

 Opportunities to pray, give and go are numerous.
 Our churches are involved in many ways, near and far, including sending teams to at least five continents.
 Consultation, orientation and preparation assistance are available from experienced volunteers and missionaries to support churches in such work.

-Camps are offered each year at Mountain Top Assembly that involve school aged children in missions.
+Camps are offered each year at Mountain Top Assembly that involves school-aged students in missions.

 Mission education materials are available for all ages through Woman’s Missionary Union and the North American Mission Board.
 RAs materials are now available through WMU.
 Free literature may be available for 6 months if you are beginning a new organization in your church or community.
 For more information, please contact us.